mikemadest/jest-environment-linkedom/README.md

 });
 ```

-Addition:
+## 5. What was done

-- the absence of window.location was causing a crash
+- Added window.location to avoid crash
 - Axe test require `NamedNodeMap` which was undefined.
 Very crude "fix" just to avoid the crash (JSDOM as a full implementation but for now I'm skipping that)
-- testing library `toBeInTheDocument` (and probably other methods) uses `getRootNode` which was undefined, added a polyfill
+- testing library `toBeInTheDocument` (and probably other methods) uses `getRootNode` which was undefined, added a "polyfill"
 - Missing `getComputedStyle`, reported here too: https://githubmemory.com/repo/WebReflection/linkedom/issues/53
   So I added a "polyfill" which mostly avoid errors for now

-State:
+## 6. Status

 - render and content checking pass.
 - onClick test fail.